Camping In This Fall – Things to Know

 Getting away with sandwiches, finger foods and the occasional batch of s’mores in summer won’t do in the winter when activity, the weather and your hunger for more than just chips conspire to prompt a full-blown desire for hot and hearty foods that will keep you going even when temperatures drop.

-Sure, you can pack hot dogs and hot cocoa mix, but how about taking a page from Buzzfeed to up your food game when you camp this fall?
+Sure, you can pack hot dogs and hot cocoa mix, but how about taking a page from our Make Ahead Camping Meals list when you camp this fall?
 We recommend their yummy dishes which are long on taste and short on manual labor.
 From breakfast biscuits to campfire burritos and from nachos to grilled veggies, these recipes are so easy to prepare, nobody winds up slaving over a campfire when they could be hiking amid brilliant fall colors.

 Where to go and what to do